Ambrosian Rite: History

 Important editions of the Ambrosian Missal were issued in 1475, 1594, 1609, 1902 and 1954.
-The last of these was the final edition in the form of the Ambrosian Rite that preceded the Second Vatican Council and is now used mainly in the church of San Rocco al Gentilino in Milan.
+The last of these was the final edition in the form of the Ambrosian Rite that preceded the Second Vatican Council and is now used mainly in the church of Santa Maria della Consolazione in Milan.

-Following the guidelines of the Second Vatican Council and the preliminary revisions of the Ordinary of the Mass of the Roman Rite, a new bilingual (Latin and Italian) edition of the Ambrosian Missal was issued in 1966, simplifying the 1955 missal, mainly in the prayers the priest said inaudibly and in the genuflections, and adding the Prayer of the Faithful.
+Following the guidelines of the Second Vatican Council and the preliminary revisions of the Ordinary of the Mass of the Roman Rite, a new bilingual (Latin and Italian) edition of the Ambrosian Missal was issued in 1966, simplifying the 1954 missal, mainly in the prayers the priest said inaudibly and in the genuflections, and adding the Prayer of the Faithful.
 The Eucharistic prayer continued to be said in Latin until 1967.
 The altars were moved to face the people.

 When the Mass of Paul VI was issued in 1969, most Ambrosian-Rite priests began to use the new Roman Missal (only omitting the Agnus Dei), the Roman Lectionary, and the General Roman Calendar (with its four-week Advent).
 The Ambrosian form of administering the other sacraments was for the most part already identical with the Roman.
 This made it uncertain whether the Ambrosian Rite would survive.
 But in promulgating the documents of the 46th diocesan synod (1966–1973), Cardinal Archbishop Giovanni Colombo, supported by Pope Paul VI (a former Archbishop of Milan), finally decreed that the Ambrosian Rite, brought into line with the directives of the Second Vatican Council, should be preserved.

 Work, still in progress, began on all the Ambrosian liturgical texts.
-On 11 April 1976 Cardinal Colombo published the new Ambrosian Missal, covering the whole liturgical year.
+On 11 April 1976, Cardinal Colombo published the new Ambrosian Missal, covering the whole liturgical year.
 Later in the same year an experimental Lectionary appeared, covering only some liturgical seasons, and still following the Roman-Rite Lectionary for the rest.
 Minor modifications of the Ambrosian Missal were implemented in 1978, restoring for example the place of the Creed in the Mass, and the new Ambrosian rite for funerals was issued.

 The Ambrosian Missal also restored two early-medieval Ambrosian Eucharistic prayers, unusual for placing the epiclesis after the Words of Institution, in line with Oriental use.
+The new and revised edition of the Ambrosian Missal was issued to be published by archbishop Mario Enrico Delpini in 2024 on the First Sunday of Advent, restoring some peculiar prayers and rites as they were contained in the 1954 editio typica.